-• Protected: Dry hydrants shall be protected from damage by vehicular and other perils, including freezing and damage from ice and other objects.
+• Protected: Dry hydrants shall be protected from damage by vehicles and other perils, including freezing and damage from ice and other objects.

-• Visible: Dry hydrant locations shall be made visible from the main roadway during emergencies by reflective marking and signage and shall be in conformance with the NFPA requirements.
-All identification signs shall be approved by the highway authority prior to installation if they are to be located on the right-of-way or are subject to State laws.
+• Visible: Dry hydrant locations shall be made visible from the main roadway during emergencies by reflective marking and signage and shall be in conformance with NFPA 1142 requirements.
+All identification signs located within public right-of-way or subject to Colorado law shall be approved by the appropriate authority prior to installation.

-• Access to Hydrant: Vehicle access shall be designed and constructed to support the heaviest vehicle.
+• Access to Hydrant: Vehicle access shall be designed and constructed to support the imposed load of fire apparatus weighing up to 75,000 pounds with a minimum single axle weight of 27,000 pounds.

-• Maintenance of Dry Hydrant: Dry hydrants shall be checked and maintained at least quarterly.
-Thorough surveys shall be conducted, to reveal any deterioration in the water supply situation in ponds, streams, or cisterns.
-Grass, brush, and other vegetation shall be kept trimmed and neat.
-Vegetation shall be cleared for a minimum 3 foot radius from around hydrants.
-The hydrant shall be painted as needed, with reflective material to maintain visibility during emergencies.
-The Fire Authority may make a recommendation regarding the ownership and maintenance responsibilities for the facilities per the NFPA 1142 Standards.
-The approval authority will approve the ownership and maintenance responsibilities for the facilities.

-• Maps and Location/Detail Drawings: The Fire Authority and El Paso County Sherriff's Office shall maintain in a safe location, the maps and records of dry hydrant system locations, installation, tests, inspections, maintenance and repairs.
-When the property is not within a Fire Protection District it is the responsibility of the property owner and El Paso County Sherriff's Office to maintain in a safe location, the maps and records of dry hydrant system locations, installation, tests, inspections, maintenance and repairs.

-• Easements Required: Dry hydrant easements shall be provided and dedicated to the appropriate fire department (or County where there is no fire department) to afford accessibility of the dry hydrant from a public road.
+• Easements Required: Dry hydrant easements shall be provided and dedicated to the appropriate Fire District at the time of platting to afford accessibility of the dry hydrant from a public road.
 Easements shall be of sufficient size to facilitate maintenance.

-(iii) Water Supply Requirements.
-The owner of the cistern or dry hydrant is responsible for planning, developing, permitting, and continual provision of a sufficient water supply necessary to maintain the fire protection requirements of a cistern system, to the satisfaction of the approval authority with recommendation by the Fire Authority.
+(iii).
+Maintenance.
+Cisterns and dry hydrants shall be inspected, tested, and maintained at least quarterly and in accordance with NFPA 1142.
+Any owner of a cistern and/or dry hydrant is responsible for the planning, developing, permitting, and continual maintenance and provision of a sufficient water supply necessary to maintain the fire protection requirements of a cistern or dry hydrant system.

+A maintenance plan is required for cisterns and/or dry hydrants and shall be submitted with the Fire Protection Report.
+The plan shall include at a minimum the location of cisterns and/or dry hydrants, owner(s) name and contact information, and inspection and testing schedule.

+Inspection and maintenance reports shall be made available to the County and Fire District upon request.

+e.
+Alternative Fire Protection Water Supply.
+The County or Fire District, when located within the boundaries of a Fire District, may determine that a cistern or dry hydrant is not required upon an evaluation of recognized water supplies from a qualified professional, including the applicable Fire District.
+Alternative water supply must be capable of providing 250 gpm fire flow, and maintain the fire flow, without interruption, for 2 hours.
+The water supply shall not be more than two (2) miles travel distance from any vehicle entrance to a parcel that is served by the water supply.

+f.
+Water Use Agreements.
+If a private water supply source is to be used, a legal agreement establishing access to and use of the water source is required.

+g.
+Qualified Professional.
+The PCD Director may require any reports, plans, specifications, etc. required for fire protection to be completed by a qualified professional.

+h.
+Plat Notes Required.
+Plans for cisterns and dry hydrants shall be identified on the final plat and/or site development plan.

 (2) Roads.
-This Section shall apply to all roads providing access to a planned building area whether or not they are dedicated as public roads.
+This Section shall apply to all roads providing access to a development whether or not they are dedicated as public roads.

 (a) Roads Constructed to County Standards.
 All roads, including private roads and emergency vehicle access roads, shall be designed and constructed according to this Code and the ECM.

+(b) Emergency Vehicle Access Roads.
 Emergency vehicle access roads shall, at a minimum, be constructed to the County's gravel road standard if open to the public.
 Emergency vehicle access roads which are not open to public travel shall meet the non-road access standards

 (b) Roads within 150 Feet of Development.
-Roads or emergency vehicle lanes shall be provided within 150 feet of all development except single family residential development.
+Roads or emergency access lanes shall be provided such that any portion of the facility or any portion of an exterior wall of the first story of the building is within 150 feet as measured by an approved route around the exterior of the building or facility.
+Single family residential development excepted.